J-Siu/ghost-https-indexjs/README.md

+> DISCONTINUED NOTICE: This project is discontinued.
+Please visit my other project [h2ghost](https://github.com/J-Siu/h2ghost), which can achive the same goal in a much cleaner manner. [h2ghost](https://github.com/J-Siu/h2ghost) is a http2 front end for Ghost Blog, either via proxy or using Ghost's rootApp directly.
+It can be used as Ghost Blog start up wrapper.
+All done without modifying any Ghost files.

 # V0.1.0 & Ghost 0.11.4

 V0.1.0 has the advantage of supporting HTTP2/HTTPS for Ghost 0.11.4 without using proxy.
 However this no longer work correctly with Ghost 0.11.7.